invictus-integration/docs-ifa/dashboard/alerting.md

 ![alerting](../images/dashboard/alerting2.JPG)

 To add a rule, you need to click on the "Add Rule" tab and start inserting the rule information.
+For more information regarding the parameters refer to the section "**Parameters Description**" below

 ![alerting](../images/dashboard/alerting3.JPG)